-Turns out, it’s not too hard as long as you’re careful to select the right supplies!
+Turns out, it’s not hard as long as you select the right supplies!
 (Trust me, I tried the wrong ones first and made a huge mess out of the back of one of my old mats.)

-However, after some trial and error, I perfected the process and am looking forward to purchasing some nice-quality yoga mats to embroider and start gifting to friends and family.
+However, after trial and error, I perfected the process and am excited to purchase nice-quality yoga mats to customize and start gifting to friends and family.

-Now, adding a name or design to a yoga mat would have been MUCH easier on a multi-needle embroidery machine with a magnetic hoop or fast frame.
-However, since I only have a single-needle machine with a normal hoop, I learned to make do!
+Now, making a personalized, embroidered yoga mat would have been MUCH easier on a multi-needle embroidery machine with a magnetic hoop or fast frame.
+However, since I only have a single-needle machine and a normal hoop, I made do.

 Let’s talk about how to embroider a yoga mat!

 Below are the supplies I used for this tutorial.

 - Stabilizer: 2 layers of tear-away stabilizer and one layer of water-soluble topping like Sulky Solvy

 - Needle: 75/11 embroidery needle (I used a gold Schmetz one.
 Sometimes with water-soluble topping and denser embroidery blanks, switching to a sharp needle might be necessary.)